 - Be responsible for your own belongings.

-- Gain written permission from lecturers and other people concerned before undertaking any recording (visual or audio) through any media, including mobile phones.
+- Gain permission from lecturers and other people concerned before undertaking any recording (visual or audio) through any media, including mobile phones, drones or other new technology.